etirouthier/keras_dna/docs/sparse.md

 ## Negative examples

-Negative examples can either be ignored, be random sequences or be real DNA sequences away from any of the desired functions occurences.
+Negative examples can either be ignored, be random sequences or be real DNA sequences away from any of the desired functions' occurences.
 Use the keyword `negative_type` to select the desired behaviour.

 ```python
 from keras_dna import Generator